 For all GSVERs authorised for use as ITMOs under Article 6 and accordingly identified in the Impact Registry, Gold Standard shall follow the steps outlined in this Section 1.4 to ensure consistency between information in its Impact Registry and information in national reports, in relation to Host County authorisations, accounting and the application of corresponding adjustments.
 In all cases, verification by Gold Standard shall occur within three months of the relevant report by a Host Country being made publicly available.
 As appropriate, this verification may occur with reference to the Article 6 database implemented by the UNFCCC Secretariat.

-Gold Standard shall verify that the Host Country has submitted an Initial Report, or as appropriate an updated Initial Report, in accordance with Section IV of Decision 2/CMA.3, and that this report has been submitted no later than the authorisation of ITMOs or in conjunction with its next Biennial Transparency Report due pursuant to Decision 18/CMA.1 for the period of NDC implementation.
+Gold Standard shall verify that the Host Country has submitted an Initial Report, or as appropriate an updated Initial Report, in accordance with Section IV of Decision 2/CMA.3, and that this report has been submitted prior to or in conjunction with its submission of Annual Information referred to in Decision 2/CMA.3, annex, paragraph 22.

-Gold Standard shall verify that the Host Country’s authorisation of GSVERs for use as ITMOs under Article 6 of the Paris Agreement is reflected in the Host Country’s subsequent submission of Annual Information and its subsequent Biennial Transparency Report in accordance with Section IV of Decision 2/CMA.3 and other relevant Decisions under the Relevant Paris Requirements, and that the quantity of ITMOs reported to be authorised in its Annual Information and Biennial Transparency Reports is consistent with any quantity specified in the Host Country’s Letter of Authorisation and any quantity of GSVERs issued by that time that have been identified as authorised for use under Article 6 by the Host Country.
+Gold Standard shall verify that the Host Country’s authorisation of GSVERs for use as ITMOs under Article 6 of the Paris Agreement is reflected in the Host Country’s subsequent submission of Annual Information and its subsequent Biennial Transparency Report in accordance with Section IV of Decision 2/CMA.3 and other relevant Decisions under the Relevant Paris Requirements, and that the quantity of ITMOs reported to be authorised in its Annual Information and Biennial Transparency Reports is consistent with any quantity specified in the Host Country’s Authorisation of ITMOs and any quantity of GSVERs issued by that time that have been identified as authorised for use under Article 6 by the Host Country.
 Gold Standard shall subsequently, on an ongoing basis, ensure that any issuance of GSVERs does not exceed the quantity of ITMOs that the host country has reported to the UNFCCC as authorised.

-Gold Standard shall verify that the Host Country has applied and reported a corresponding adjustment for GSVERs authorised for use as ITMOs under Article 6, in the Host Country’s first Biennial Transparency Report following their ‘first transfer’, in accordance with the definition of first transfer specified by the Host Country in its Letter of Authorisation (see Paragraph 1.3.2 |g).
+Gold Standard shall verify that the Host Country has applied and reported a corresponding adjustment for GSVERs authorised for use as ITMOs under Article 6, in the Host Country’s first Biennial Transparency Report following their ‘first transfer’, in accordance with the definition of first transfer specified by the Host Country in its Authorisation of ITMOs (see Paragraph 1.3.2 |g).
 Gold Standard shall verify that the GSVERs are fully accounted for in the application of a corresponding adjustment in a traceable way (e.g. through serial numbers), and that the quantity of ITMOs, represented as GSVERs, first transferred is consistent with the quantity for which the Host Country has applied a corresponding adjustment.

-In the event that Gold Standard cannot verify that a Host Country has submitted an Initial Report within six months of the latest date it may be submitted, or in the event that Gold Standard cannot verify that an authorisation has been fully reflected in either the Host Country’s subsequent submission of Annual Information or its subsequent Biennial Transparency Report, Gold Standard shall remove identifiers related to Article 6 authorisations on the Impact Registry for the associated GSVERs, until such time as Gold Standard is able to verify all missing information.
+In the event that Gold Standard cannot verify that a Host Country has submitted an Initial Report within six months of the latest date it may be submitted, or in the event that Gold Standard cannot verify that an authorisation has been fully reflected in either the Host Country’s subsequent submission of Annual Information or its subsequent Biennial Transparency Report within six months of the latest date it may be submitted, Gold Standard reserves the right to remove identifiers related to Article 6 authorisations on the Impact Registry for the associated GSVERs, until such time as Gold Standard is able to verify all missing information.